oglama/oglama/docs/README.md

 srcOutputs: []
 ```

-*   Import this module by following these steps:
+Import this and other modules by following these steps:

-*   Launch Oglama, Select an agent, Click on options
+*   Launch Oglama, select an agent, and click on Options
-*   Click on source code, Click on source control, Import from YAML
+*   Click Source Code, go to Source Control, and select 'Import from YAML'
-*   Select `search.oglama.yaml`
+*   Choose the module file ( `search.oglama.yaml` )